ljerezchaves/ofswitch13/doc/source/ofswitch13-usage.rst

 #.
 The simplified ``OFSwitch13Helper::EnableDatapathLogs()`` static method dumps messages at debug level for all library internal modules into the output file (users can set the filename prefix);

 #.
-The advanced ``ofs::EnableLibraryLog()`` method allow users to define the target log facility (the console or a file), set the filename, and also customize the logging levels for different library internal modules.
+The advanced ``EnableBofussLog()`` method allow users to define the target log facility (the console or a file), set the filename, and also customize the logging levels for different library internal modules.

 .. _port-coding: